 For example, if you used PPP loan funds to pay for $50,000 of wages, and expect to qualify for PPP loan forgiveness, you can’t use those wages to calculate your ERC.

-The Employee Retention Tax Credit was set to expire on January 1, 2022.
+Here's a little background on the deadline: The Employee Retention Tax Credit was set to expire on January 1, 2022.
 However, the Infrastructure Investment and Jobs Act passed in November of 2021 retroactively moved up the expiration date to October 1, 2021 for most businesses.

 For October through December of 2021, the credit is only available to recovery startup businesses.